rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 I decided to calculate compund loss by using multiple criterions.
-Diffrent K values should use for each criterion.
+Diffrent coefficient values should use for each criterion.

 SSIM Loss criterion can be use for depth loss calculation.
 This is applicable to mask also, but MSELoss is something better for mask.
-So I added SSIM Loss criterion with less K value to compund loss.
+So I added SSIM Loss criterion with less coefficient value to compund loss.

-Depth criterion needs higher K value as compare to criterions for Mask.
+Depth criterion needs higher coefficient value as compare to criterions for Mask.
 Because depth estimation is the complex task as compare to mask generation.

 ***Loss Calculation***